Philly Declares Curfew After Nights of Unrest Over Killing of Walter Wallace Jr.

 - Wallace was shot and killed by two Philadelphia police officers Monday.

-City officials are holding a press conference on the curfew and their response to continued unrest in Philadelphia.
-Watch LIVE in the video above.

-After two nights of protest, unrest and looting in the aftermath of Philadelphia police shooting and killing Walter Wallace Jr., a citywide curfew is being put in effect Wednesday.
+Governor Tom Wolf signed a proclamation of disaster emergency while Mayor Kenney implemented a citywide curfew for Philadelphia following two nights of protest, unrest and looting in the aftermath of Philadelphia police shooting and killing Walter Wallace Jr.

+Wolf's proclamation authorizes state agencies to use all available resources and personnel to help Philadelphia deal with the continued unrest.

+"Over the last few days, hundreds of people have gathered to peacefully speak out against social injustice, but their voices are being drowned out by others who are taking advantage of this fragile time in their city to sow mayhem and discord," Gov. Wolf said.
+"I signed this proclamation so commonwealth resources can be provided quickly to protect lives and property."

 All Philadelphia business must close in person at 9 p.m. and residents are being urged to stay inside.
 The curfew expires at 6 a.m.
 Thursday.
 Grocery stores, restaurants and pharmacies may chose to operate delivery services past 9 p.m.